watson-developer-cloud/discovery-components/README.md

 ### Run against live API

 In order to query against a deployed instance of Discovery, the server needs to be running.
-The following will describes prerequists and commands to start the server.
+The following describes prerequists and commands to start the server.

 #### Prerequists
 When starting the server, a script runs which will attempt to get the path and instance ID of the Discovery instance based on the cluster host, port and cluster credentials, which should be stored in `.env.local`.
 You will need to create this file yourself as it's ignored by git.
 [Here](#environment-file) is more information for what should be written to the `.env.local` file.

 To configure and start the server run:
 ```
-yarn server
+yarn workspace discovery-components-react-example server
 ```

 ### Environment file